Last updated on May 15, 2020 at 20:16

 Hypersecretion of gastrin also occurs in G-cell hyperplasia, gastric ulcer or pernicious anaemia.
 In pernicious anaemia will the B12 deficiency limit the cell division of the gastric mucosa, causing it to atrophy.
 Now that there are fewer parietal cells secreting HCl will the negative feedback of the G-cells be reduced, which stimulates them to produce more gastrin.
 This increases the gastric motility.

 WDHA syndrome (Watery diarrhoea – hypokalaemia – achlorhydria) is a condition that occurs due to a VIPoma, a VIP-producing tumor.
-The excess VIP stimulates production of intestinal juice and motility, while levels become so low that no HCl is produced (achlorhydria).
+The excess VIP stimulates production of intestinal juice and motility, while inhibiting gastrin and HCl production (achlorhydria).
 K+ and bicarbonate are lost from the intestines causing hypokalaemia and metabolic acidosis.
 Secondary hyperaldosteronism occurs due to fluid loss, which worsens the hypokalaemia.

 Multiple endocrine neoplasia type 1 is a syndrome that occurs due to the presence of endocrine tumors that produce gastrointestinal peptides.
 The symptoms depend on which peptides are produced.

 Carcinoid syndrome is a paraneoplastic syndrome that occurs secondary to carcinoid tumors, tumors that originate from neuroendocrine cells.
 The tumors produce lots of serotonin which causes hypermotility.